kubernetes/enhancements/keps/sig-apps/20190226-maxunavailable-for-statefulsets.md

 ### Tests

-- maxUnavailable =1, Same behavior as today in OrderedReady
+- maxUnavailable =1, Same behavior as today
-- maxUnavailable greater than 1 without partition in OrderedReady
+- maxUnavailable greater than 1 without partition
-- maxUnavailable greater than replicas without partition in OrderedReady
+- maxUnavailable greater than replicas without partition
-- maxUnavailable greater than 1 with partition and staged pods less then maxUnavailable in OrderedReady
+- maxUnavailable greater than 1 with partition and staged pods less then maxUnavailable
-- maxUnavailable greater than 1 with partition and staged pods same as maxUnavailable in OrderedReady
+- maxUnavailable greater than 1 with partition and staged pods same as maxUnavailable
-- maxUnavailable greater than 1 with partition and staged pods greater than maxUnavailable in OrderedReady
+- maxUnavailable greater than 1 with partition and staged pods greater than maxUnavailable
-- maxUnavailable greater than 1 with partition and maxUnavailable greater than replicas in OrderedReady
+- maxUnavailable greater than 1 with partition and maxUnavailable greater than replicas

 ## Graduation Criteria